spassvogel/gilles-game/src/docs/work.md

 - [x] By way of usePrevious we store the previous step.
 This way we know if a step was just completed and we can show a celebration message per step.

 - [x] There exists in the parent a mapping between step index and step component.

+- [ ] Refactor to use translations file

 ### 2023-03-28 Structures can cost resources